09 Jul Tips For The New AdWords User Interface (UI)

 Getting Used to the New AdWords UI

 As we all know, change is awful and should never happen.
-However, Google are dragging us kicking and screaming into the new AdWords UI and no matter how much we protest the future is here to stay.
+However, Google are dragging us kicking and screaming into the new AdWords UI and no matter how much we protest the future of paid search is here to stay.

 Here are a few things to take note of amidst the transition.